takeshixx/advent-calendar-2020/nts/README.md

 ## Run with Docker

 The flag can be found in the patch [xmas-patch.diff](xmas-patch.diff).
 Edit the ``xmas-patch.diff`` and modify the string ``"the-token-is.TOKEN.xmas.rip"``.
-Then rebuild the contianer:
+Then rebuild the container:

 ```bash
 docker-compose up --build
 ```

 The NTS server is exposed on TCP port 4460.
 You can change it in the ``docker-compose.yml`` file.
 Please note that the NTP port (123/UDP) does not need to be exposed, to

 ## Solution

-Setup a client which speaks the NTS procotol, e.g. ntpsec, and extract [NTPv4 Server Negotiation](https://tools.ietf.org/html/rfc8915#section-4.1.7):
+Setup a client which speaks the NTS protocol and find [NTPv4 Server Negotiation](https://tools.ietf.org/html/rfc8915#section-4.1.7) message in the server response:

+A solution for *ntpsec* can be found in this repo:

     docker run -it --entrypoint /usr/local/sbin/ntpd nts_nts  -c /etc/ntp.d/config_client -n

-You might need to set the correct host IP in the line ``server 172.17.0.1 nts noval`` in the [config_client](config_client) and rebuild the contianer.
+You might need to set the correct host IP in the line ``server 172.17.0.1 nts noval`` in the [config_client](config_client) and rebuild the container.

 It will output: